 - 1. Examine Then and Now photos with the class.
 For each image, ask: - What are the differences between these photos? - Why and how did the city change? - 2.
-Read Aloud Those Building Men - 3.
+Read Aloud Those Building Men.
+Point out and model literacy strategies as you read. - 3.
 Ask class to update and expand their list of the pros and cons of industrialization.
 Add the new ones to the graphic organizer. (tall structures built...bridges, skyscrapers, connecting of cities, ways to transport goods to more places, etc.) - 4.
-Examine historical photos of the building of the Empire State Building. - 5.
 Add a steel artifact to the classroom map in PA, MD, IN, IL, & WI to the classroom map. - ⇒ Share with the class a story of long ago steel industry craftsmen, called puddlers, and their expertise in creating steel.
-Describe how their jobs were lost when the Bessemer Process was developed to mass-produce steel.
+Describe how their jobs were lost starting around 1855 when the Bessemer Process was developed to mass-produce steel.
 The process revolutionized the modern world, because large quantities of cheap steel made possible skyscrapers, cars, and many other modern designs.